Targeted Radiopharmaceutical Therapy for Prostate Cancer (Pluvicto)

-Prostate-specific membrane antigen (PSMA)- targeted radiopharmaceutical therapy is an FDA-approved treatment for castrate-resistant metastatic prostate cancer.
+Prostate-specific membrane antigen (PSMA)-targeted radiopharmaceutical therapy is an FDA-approved treatment for castrate-resistant metastatic prostate cancer.
+This drug is known by the brand name Pluvicto.

 In PSMA-targeted therapy, a radiopharmaceutical is infused into the bloodstream through an IV.
 It seeks out and attaches to the PSMA protein on prostate cancer cells wherever they might be located throughout the body.
 It then delivers a microscopic amount of radiation directly to the prostate cancer cells, killing them with minimal harm to surrounding healthy tissue.